caxerx/PoEHarvestPlanner/README.md

 ### Clear All
 To clear all element on board, you can use `Ctrl + A` to select all element on board.
 Then press `Delete` to clear all the element.

+## Element Clipboard
+### Copy or Cut
+To copy or cut the element, select the area you want to do so and press `Ctrl + C` to copy and `Ctrl + X` to cut.
+### Paste
+To paste the element, select the cell you want to paste.
+Then press `Ctrl + V` to paste.
+The top-left of the selected area will be the base position of pasting.

 ## Connect Element
 To connect two element, one of them must be a Pylon.
 Also, a Pylon cannot connect to more than 4 element.
 ### With mouse drag